isomerpages/ogp/_about-us/eng/antariksh.md

   * Managed the CalSG team and oversaw both engineering and design.

   * Led SDK initiative for sgID which was targetted to make the process easier for developers working in common backend languages to implement sgID integrations.
-quote: Our family is a circle of strength of love with every birth and every union the circle grows.
+quote: The family is the test of freedom; because the family is the only thing that the free man makes for himself and by himself.
 linkedinId: ""

 ---